tinygo-org/bluetooth/README.md

 ## Windows

-Go Bluetooth support for Windows uses the [WinRT Bluetooth](https://docs.microsoft.com/en-us/uwp/api/windows.devices.bluetooth.bluetoothadapter?view=winrt-19041) interfaces by way of the https://github.com/tinygo-org/bluetooth/winbt package that is part of this package.
+Go Bluetooth support for Windows uses the [WinRT Bluetooth](https://docs.microsoft.com/en-us/uwp/api/windows.devices.bluetooth.bluetoothadapter?view=winrt-19041) interfaces by way of the https://github.com/saltosystems/winrt-go package.

-The Windows support is still experimental, and needs additional development to be useful.
-At this time, it can only be used to perform scanning operations as a BLE Central.
+The Windows support only can only act as a BLE Central at this time, with some additional development work needed for full functionality.

-For specifics please see https://github.com/tinygo-org/bluetooth/issues/13

 ### Installation

+In order to compile Go Bluetooth code targeting Windows, you must have a GCC compiler installed.

+On Windows, you can download and install mingw-w64 (https://github.com/mingw-w64/mingw-w64)

 Once you have done this, you can obtain the Go Bluetooth package using Git: